Notices & Information Related COVID-19

 COVID-19 Briefing for Law Enforcement Webinar – On March 19th the National Police Foundation, Major Cities Chiefs Association, and the Police Executive Research Forum hosted a webinar for law enforcement, click here to watch the recording of the webinar

-The IAFC Fire and EMS Personnel Survey and Dashboard, the IAFC and partner Esri, allows Fire agencies to report on the impacts to personnel they are seeing as they respond to COVID-19 events.
+The IAFC Fire and EMS Personnel Survey and Dashboard, the IAFC and partner Esri, allows Fire agencies to report on the impacts to the personnel they are seeing as they respond to COVID-19 events.
 The survey and accompanying dashboard provide a view as to what, where and who is being impacted.
 More than 2,000 fire personnel have been quarantined.

 IAFC Fire and EMS Force Protection PPE Survey and Dashboard: The IAFC Fire and EMS Force Protection PPE Survey and accompanying dashboard are designed to gauge the impacts that COVID-19 is having on fire and EMS PPE supply chains.
 The IAFC is asking fire departments to fill out the survey every couple of days to update their needs.

 The CDC also released a new tool last week that assists agencies in calculating PPE needs.
 The tool can be found here: https://www.cdc.gov/coronavirus/2019-ncov/hcp/ppe-strategy/burn-calculator.html